 Dependents' Education Assistance is provided to spouses and children of veterans who have died or been totally and permanently disabled as a result of their service or who are declared missing in action, captured, forcibly detained, or interned in the line of duty.
 Dependents receive a monthly stipend, paid to the student.
 All Associate degree and certificate programs offered at CCA are approved under Chapter 35.
 Current pay rates are available on the GI Bill® website and more information is available on the Veterans Affairs Department Website.

-Vocational Rehabilitation and Employment was created to help veterans with service-connected disabilities find and keep employment.
-Visit the Vocational Rehabilitation website for more information.
-Eligibility is determined by a Vocational Rehabilitation Counselor.
+Veteran Readiness and Employment was created to help veterans with service-connected disabilities find and keep employment.
+Visit the Veteran Readiness & Employment website for more information.
+Eligibility is determined by a Veteran Readiness Counselor.

 The Montgomery GI Bill® - Selected Reserve covers members of the Reserves for Army, Navy, Air Force, Marine Corps, and Coast Guard, as well as the Army National Guard and Air National Guard.
 Eligible members can receive up to 36 months of education benefits, payable through a monthly stipend to the student.
 All Associate degree and certificate programs offered at CCA are approved under Chapter 1606.
 Current pay rates are available on the GI Bill® website and more information is available at the Veterans Affairs Department Website.